wandb/docs/docs/getting-started.md

 pip install wandb
 ```

+> If you are training models in an automated environment where it's inconvenient to run shell commands, such as Google's CloudML, you should look at the documentation on [Running in Automated Environments](advanced/automated).

 ## 2. Create a free wandb account

 Sign up for a free account in your shell.